gashcrumb/dynamic-plugins-getting-started/README.md

 ### Phase 3 - Dynamic Plugin enablement

+> Note: The Dynamic Plugin feature in Developer Hub is still under active development.
+Features and tooling around dynamic plugin enablement are still subject to change.

-In this phase new build targets will be added to the plugins, along with any necessary tweaks to the plugin code to get them working as a dynamic plugin.  #### Enablement Step 1
+In this phase new build targets will be added to the plugins, along with any necessary tweaks to the plugin code to get them working as a dynamic plugin.

+#### Enablement Step 1

 The first task is to update the `scripts` section of the `package.json` files for the repo to add the `export-dynamic-plugin` command.
 Start by adding the following to `plugins/simple-chat-backend/package.json`: